ga-team-earth/e-commerce-frontend/README.md

 Have proper functioning routes that lead to desired location

-A pleasing asthetic with a consistent theme throughout the entire app
+A pleasing aesthetic with a consistent theme throughout the entire app

 Have a responsive layout with consideration to product image quality